Glasgow Wine Edinburgh Menu

 Over the years we have been very fortunate to be able to attract a very high calibre of speaker.
 Not only have we had over 50 Masters of Wine, including Jancis Robinson & Rose Murray-Brown, but also winemakers such as Johnny Hugel and Miguel Torres as well as Whyte & McKay Master Blender Richard Paterson.
 We continue to strive to maintain this high standard of guest presenter.

-In addition to our usual meetings we also indulge our appreciation of delicious wines with good food by having an Annual Dinner, a Wine Weekend, and a Summer Lunch.
+In addition to our usual meetings, we also indulge our appreciation of delicious wines with good food by having an Annual Dinner, a Wine Weekend, and a Summer Lunch.
 See details of the current year's Calendar.

 We hope that you like what you see and would like to join us.